vlad21591/ML-DataScience-Project/README.md

 ![](Charts/BarChart2.png)

 Results:

 After seeing that both sexes who got diagnosed with a heart condition had a chast pain of medium pain, for further examination of the resulst we checked and planned a bar graph to see the chest pain of different ages who got diagnosed too.

+I will continue on cheching different statistics of this study.

 ### Acknowledgements for the creation of data: